-We will become a standalone public company, independent of SunPower, on , 2020, the "Ex Date" for the spin-off, and our shares will commence trading on a standalone basis on the NASDAQ at market open on the Ex Date (9:30 a.m., New York City, time on the NASDAQ).
+We expect to become a standalone public company, independent of SunPower, on August 26, 2020, the "proposed distribution date" for the spin-off, and our shares are expected to commence trading on a standalone basis on the NASDAQ at market open on August 27, 2020 (9:30 a.m., New York City, time on the NASDAQ).

-Depending on your bank or broker and whether you hold SunPower shares, it is expected that your Maxeon Solar shares will be credited to your applicable securities account either on or shortly after the Ex Date and that you will be able to commence trading your Maxeon Solar shares on the NASDAQ on , 2020, the Ex Date.
+Depending on your bank or broker and whether you hold SunPower shares, it is expected that your Maxeon Solar shares will be credited to your applicable securities account either on or shortly after the distribution date and that you will be able to commence trading your Maxeon Solar shares on the NASDAQ on August 27, 2020.
 See also "-Listing and Trading of Maxeon Solar Shares" below.

-In the event there are any changes to the record date or the Ex Date, or new material information relating to the distribution of our shares becomes available, SunPower will publish any such changes or updates in a press release that will also be furnished with the SEC by SunPower on a Form 8-K and by us on a Form 6-K. In addition, SunPower will give at least 10 calendar days' notice of any changes to the record date to the NASDAQ in accordance with NASDAQ's requirements.
+In the event there are any changes to the record date or the distribution date, or new material information relating to the distribution of our shares becomes available, SunPower will publish any such changes or updates in a press release that will also be furnished with the SEC by SunPower on a Form 8-K and by us on a Form 6-K. In addition, SunPower will give at least 10 calendar days' notice of any changes to the record date to the NASDAQ in accordance with NASDAQ's requirements.

-We are not asking SunPower shareholders to take any further action in connection with the spin-off, except as described below with respect to SunPower physical share certificate holders.
+We are not asking SunPower shareholders to take any further action in connection with the spin-off.
 We are not asking you for a proxy and we request that you not send us a proxy.
 We are also not asking you to make any payment or surrender or exchange any of your SunPower shares for Maxeon Solar shares.
-However, please see "-If You Hold SunPower Shares-Holders of SunPower Physical Share Certificates" below.
+Please see "-If You Hold SunPower Shares-Holders of SunPower Physical Share Certificates" below.
 The number of outstanding SunPower shares will not change as a result of the spin-off.